Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Technological smoothness:  ???
 	14. Technological extremophilia:  ???
 	15. Stress/Boredom rating:  ???
+	16. Me-points: 2/3
-	16. Kind of person most protected:  Vitriolic pacifists and "militarists" who don't want to go to war.
+	17. Kind of person most protected:  Vitriolic pacifists and "militarists" who don't want to go to war.
-	17. Special categories:  Diversifying, ???
+	18. Special categories:  Diversifying, ???
-	18. Conversion potential:  ???
+	19. Conversion potential:  ???
 21. Eternal Bank Tower
 	1. Mechanism Proposal:  If someone wants to spend their whole life wonking out about banking regulations, that makes no sense from a conventional time-bound perspective; they end up spending absurd amounts of time contemplating wholly theoretical considerations with little or no real-world applicability.
 Yet they often *can* improve on the quality of banking regulations... *semi*-permanently.
 Every new regulatory scheme in banking is eventually exploited beyond all reason or usefulness, but with sufficient administrative talent backing it that can take a long time.
 	2. Mechanism proposal:  The Old Empire is *probably* lying about having access to atemporal intelligences... but they don't have to be lying about having access to people who love totally abstract financial matters that are *beyond* most people.
 People like that definitely exist.